FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

    env.newProperty<int, 6>("camera", {0, 0, 0, 0, 0, 0}); // x,y,z camera target, x,y,z camera location
    env.newProperty<int>("logging", 0);                    //0 = off, 1 = on
-   env.newProperty<float>("timestep", 1);                 //Time step of the simulation in seconds env.newProperty<float>("maxtrains", (float)100);       //Maximum number of trains in the simulation, to configure visualisation
+   env.newProperty<float>("timestep", 1);                 //Time step of the simulation in seconds env.newProperty<float>("maxtrains", (float)100);       //Number of trains that will be colour differentiable in the visualisation
    ...

 Graph Network Description
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The modelled network graph is made up of railway stations ('nodes' or 'verticies') and railway lines ('links' or 'edges').
+The modelled network graph is made up of railway stations ('nodes' or 'vertices') and railway lines ('links' or 'edges').

 The railway lines each have an origin and destination station, and a linespeed (maximum speed) property.
 The stations have properties including their location in x-y space, and a dwelltime in seconds needed for passengers to board and alight when trains call there.
 Provision is made for additional properties to indicate how factors such as station capacity and station type (terminal or through station) might be included in the model, but these are not explored in this tutorial.